Shantinath Jain temple, Kothara

-The Shantinath Jain temple is located in Kothara of Kutch district, Gujarat, India.
-The temple is dedicated to Shantinatha and is an important place of pilgrimage for the followers of Jainism.
+The Shantinath Jain temple is located in Kothara village of Kutch district, Gujarat, India.
+The temple is dedicated to the 16th Tirthankara Shantinatha and is an important place of pilgrimage for the followers of Jainism.

 History

 The temple was built on the 13th day of Magha, the eleventh month in Hindu calendar, in V.S.
 1918 (c.
 1861 CE).
-The constructed by Shah Velji Malu, Shah Keshavji Nayak, Shivji Nensi, and Osval Vanias of Kothara at £40,000.
+The temple was constructed by Shah Velji Malu, Shah Keshavji Nayak, Shivji Nensi, and Osval Vanias of Kothara at £40,000.
 The architecture of the temple is inspired from the Jain temple in Ahmedabad.
 The temple was constructed by Mistris of Kutch under the supervision of Salat Nathu of Sabhrai.
-The Shantinath statue was installed by Acharya Ratnasagarsuri of Achal Gaccha.
-In the famous poem 'Keshavji Nayak' this temple was compared to Meruprabha temple of Palitana temples, giving the temple name 'Kalyan Tunk'.
+The idol of Shantinatha was installed by Acharya Ratnasagarsuri of Achal Gaccha of the Śvetāmbara Murtipujaka sect.
+In the famous poem 'Keshavji Nayak', this temple was compared to Meruprabha temple of Palitana temples, giving the temple the name 'Kalyan Tunk,' where 'tunk' refers to peak of a mountain, based on the iconic 'Nav Tunk' (9 peaks of temples) at Palitana temples.